Fantom-foundation/lachesis_launch/web3_validator_delegator.md

 sfc = web3.ftm.contract(abi).at("0xfc00face00000000000000000000000000000000")
 ```

-The ABI output of the latest release is `1.1.0-rc1` is available at `./releases/sfc-abi-1.1.json`.
+The ABI output of the release `1.1.0-rc1` is available at `./releases/sfc-abi-1.1.json`.

 ## Checking loading sfc has worked